Oiher/longitudinal-GWAS-pipeline/docs/examples.md

 -profile standard -r main
 ```

-If you intent to customise multiple parameters, we recommend you modify the `params.yml` file and pass it using the `-params-file <params.yml>` command.
-The YAML file contains all the parameters from the [Commandline parameters](parameters.md) section which allows us to modify them in a more convenient fashion.
+If you intend to customise multiple parameters, we recommend you modify the `params.yml` file and pass it using the [`-params-file <params.yml>` argument](https://www.nextflow.io/docs/latest/cli.html#:~:text=inspecting%20the%20pipeline.-,%2Dparams%2Dfile,-Load%20script%20parameters).
+The YAML file contains all the parameters from the [Command line Parameters](parameters.md) section which allows us to modify them in a more convenient fashion.
 For example, we can achieve the same result as the command above by changing the `chunk_size`, `minor_allele_freq`, and `dataset` parameters, as indicated by the `->` symbol:

 ```bash
 # Input files